Skip to main content

 FlagApplies toDescription

---env <production|offline>config registry-auth, deploy upSelects the environment profile. production uses the public TurinTech registry; offline uses your internal registry per .configrc.json.
+--env offlineconfig registry-auth, deploy upSelects the offline environment profile, which resolves images against your internal registry per .configrc.json.

 -u, -pconfig registry-authRegistry username and password (or token).